Eliminating the LIGO bounds on primordial black hole dark matter: Introduction

-Here we focus on the constraints discussed in Refs.~\cite{Sasaki:2016jop, Ali-Haimoud:2017rtz,Kocsis:2017yty} which seem to disprove much more convincingly the claim that LIGO/Virgo has observed PBH binaries merging.
+Here we focus on the constraints discussed in refs.~\cite{Sasaki:2016jop, Ali-Haimoud:2017rtz,Kocsis:2017yty} which seem to disprove much more convincingly the claim that LIGO/Virgo has observed PBH binaries merging.
 While the merger rate of \emph{virialized} PBHs is consistent with the LIGO/Virgo observations~\cite{Bird:2016dcv}, it was shown~\cite{Nakamura:1997sm, Ioka:1998nz} that PBH binaries would be produced at a much higher rate in the early universe.
-Recent estimates of the binary production rate~\cite{Sasaki:2016jop, Ali-Haimoud:2017rtz} imply that LIGO/Virgo should observe many more mergers than it does if PBHs constitute a large fraction of the dark matter.
+Recent estimates of the binary production rate~\cite{Sasaki:2016jop, Ali-Haimoud:2017rtz} imply that LIGO/Virgo should observe many more mergers than they do if PBHs constitute a large fraction of the dark matter.
 These calculations suggest that the PBH dark matter fraction must be $f_{\mathrm{PBH}}\lesssim 10^{-3}$ in the LIGO-mass range.\footnote{Clustering of PBHs may loosen these constraints \cite{Vaskonen:2019jpv,Raidal:2018bbj}.
-In addition, while this paper was in preparation, several e-prints~\cite{Jedamzik:2020ypm,Jedamzik:2020omx,Atal:2020igj} appeared on the arXiv, which claim the constraints from the merger rate can be fully relaxed if PBH clustering takes place.
+Several recent papers~\cite{Jedamzik:2020ypm,Jedamzik:2020omx,Atal:2020igj} have also claimed the constraints from the merger rate can be fully relaxed if PBH clustering takes place.
 This conclusion is complementary to ours but requires additional assumptions.
-Here we make no assumption about clustering, which is a more conservative option for our argument.} Up to date summaries of constraints on PBH dark matter can be found in, for example, Refs.~\cite{Carr:2020gox,Green:2020jor}.
+Here we make no assumption about clustering, which is a more conservative option for our argument.} Up to date summaries of constraints on PBH dark matter can be found in, for example, refs.~\cite{Carr:2020gox,Green:2020jor}.